-For flights that are canceled after wheels-off time (fly returns/air returns), carriers will report the actual gate-departure time in Field I, the wheels-off time in Field T, a 9 in field AF Number of Diverted Landings (the use of a 9 designates a fly return), the airport code of the origin airport in field AG, the wheels-on time for the fly return in field AH, the total ground time away from gate (after fly return) in field AJ and the longest time away from gate (after fly return) in field AJ.
-For flights that are diverted to an alternate airport, return to the origin airport, and then are cancelled, carriers will report the actual gate-departure time in Field I, the wheels-off time in Field T, a 9 in field AF Number of Diverted Landings (the use of a 9 designates a fly return), the airport code of the alternate airport in field AG, the wheels-on time in field AH, the total ground time away from gate in field AI, the longest time away from gate in field AJ, the wheels off time at diverted airport in field AK, the Aircraft Tail Number in field AL, the origin airport code in field AM (fly return) the Wheels on time in field AN, the total ground time away from gate (after fly return) in field AO and the longest time away from gate (after fly return) in field AP.
+For flights that are canceled after wheels-off time (fly returns/air returns), carriers will report the actual gate-departure time in Field I, the wheels-off time in Field T, a 9 in field AF Number of Diverted Landings (the use of a 9 designates a fly return), the airport code of the origin airport in field AG, the wheels-on time for the fly return in field AH, the total ground time away from gate (after fly return) in field AI and the longest time away from gate (after fly return) in field AI and the longest time away from gate (after fly return) in field AI and the longest time away from gate (after fly return) in field AI and the longest time away from gate (after fly return) in field AI.
+For flights that are diverted to an alternate airport, return to the origin airport, and then are cancelled, carriers will report the actual gate-departure time in Field I, the wheels-off time in Field T, a 9 in field AF Number of Diverted Landings (the use of a 9 designates a fly return), the airport code of the alternate airport in field AG, the wheels-on time in field AH, the total ground time away from gate in field AI, the longest time away from gate in field AJ, the wheels off time at diverted airport in field AK, the Aircraft Tail Number in field AL, the origin airport code in field AM (fly return) the Wheels on time in field AN, the total ground time away from gate (after fly return) in field AO, and the longest time away from gate (after fly return) in field AP.

-XII.
-Diversions
+8. Diversions